Here's a list of holiday events happening in Spokane, North Idaho

 Enjoy an eight-minute horse and carriage ride through lit-up Riverfront Park.
 Tours will take place from Dec.
 3 though Dec.
 24 at the Spokane Visitor Center.
 Rides start at Fridays from 3 to 8 p.m. and Saturdays and Sundays from noon to 5 p.m.
 The rides are free and pre-registration is required.

-Reservations are not required and it will be open from November through Jan.
+Reservations are not required and the Skate Ribon in Riverfront Park will be open through Jan.
 1. Skate hours vary.
 Check the Numerica Skate Ribbon website for weekly specials, prices and hours.

 Outdoor recreations